LonghandArchive/governance/README.md

 ## How to change the architecture

 `architecture.md` is updated when the shape of the project changes in a way that crosses repository boundaries — a new layer, a changed boundary between layers, a new relationship between components.
 Material changes are made deliberately, captured as ADRs in `decisions/`, and reflected in the document.
 The document describes the current architecture; the ADRs record how it got here.

+## Licence and contribution

+This repository is available under [Creative Commons Attribution 4.0 International](./LICENSE).
+Read, quote, adapt, and reuse the material with attribution.

+External contribution to the project is not currently accepted.
+See [`CONTRIBUTING.md`](./CONTRIBUTING.md) for the current posture and the channels available for discussion.